Acellera/moleculekit/doc/source/howto/compute-dihedrals.md

 - Both `getDihedral` and `dihedralAngle` return angles in **radians**; convert with `np.degrees(angle)` if you want degrees.
 - `mol.getDihedral` operates on the current `mol.frame` — set `mol.frame = i` first if you want a specific frame.
 - `mol.setDihedral` rotates the downstream side of the dihedral in place; the upstream side is held fixed.
-If the topology is ambiguous (the rotation would split the molecule wrong), the call may fail — guard against this by passing an explicit `bonds=` array.
+If the topology is ambiguous (the rotation would split the molecule wrong), the call may fail — guard against this by passing an explicit `bonds=mol.bonds` array.
 - For computing many dihedrals at once across a trajectory, prefer {py:class}`~moleculekit.projections.metricdihedral.MetricDihedral` from `moleculekit.projections.metricdihedral` — it batches the work efficiently.

 ## See also